 Externs encounter diversity in many ways across the different program areas.
-We emphasize as many factors as possible that comprise a client's cultural make-up so that issues of diversity are always salient.
+Our program utilizes the construct of "cultural humility" to create a broad lens to reflect on issues of culture.
+We emphasize as many factors as possible that comprise a client's cultural make-up so that issues of diversity are always salient and intersect at many points for both the client and the therapist.

 Externs also receive didactics regarding diverse populations throughout the year.
 During orientation, the program offers didactic training regarding diversity issues that relate to the populations served in each of the program areas, particularly regarding the unique cultural challenges in working with clients who present with severe acting out and their families.
 Additionally, at the beginning of the year, didactics are offered regarding diversity issues in each of the seminars as related to the seminar content.
-The program also has several presentations each year focusing specifically on diversity topics, and the other presenters cover diversity issues that may occur related to the specific topic they are discussing.
+The program also has several external presenters each year who focus their training specifically on diversity topics.